alyssamonera/project-2/README.md

 ### Technologies Used

-This app currently utilizes basic front-end technologies (e.g. HTML5, CSS3, and JavaScript) and the non-relational database **MongoDB**, which is hosted on **Atlas**.
+This app currently utilizes basic front-end technologies (e.g. HTML5, CSS3, JavaScript, and a little jQuery) and the non-relational database **MongoDB**, which is hosted on **Atlas**.
 It may switch over to a more relationship-friendly database such as SQL in the coming months.

 * The app relies largely on Node.js packages such as Express, Mongoose, Express-Session, EJS, dotenv, and bcrypt.